How to Pay Off Your Mortgage Sooner and Still Have a Holiday Season

 - Pay your mortgage weekly

 More often than not, the default option is to pay your mortgage monthly.
-Instead of paying your mortgage monthly, pay it weekly.
+Instead of paying monthly, pay it weekly.
 For example, instead of paying $2,000 per month, pay $500 per week.
-Your total payment will be the same, but you’ll pay less interest over the life of your mortgage (since you’re paying your mortgage more frequently).
+Your total payment will be the same, but you’ll pay less interest over the life of your mortgage (since you’re paying more frequently).
 If weekly is too frequent, pay biweekly to match your paycheque.

 - Make lump sum payments with found money